 Several jurisdictions across the globe have specific thin capitalization rules to deter erosion of the tax base through excessive debt and, thereby, excessive interest payments.
 There is no specific thin capitalization provision under the ITA.
 As there are no enabling provisions to question whether a business should have raised funds through equity instead of a loan, interest deduction is allowed solely based on the principles laid down in the paragraph above.
 Interest payments to overseas related parties and in some specific instances, to domestic related parties would, however, be subject to transfer pricing provisions.

-Furthermore, with effect from 1 April 2017, if the transaction of debt is construed by the tax authorities as solely for tax benefits, then the arrangement could be examined and disregarded under the General Anti-Avoidance Rules (GAAR).
+With effect from 1 April 2017, if the transaction of debt is construed by the tax authorities as solely for tax benefits, then the arrangement could be examined and disregarded under the General Anti-Avoidance Rules (GAAR).

 Furthermore, a restriction has been introduced in the Finance Act, 2017, for interest deduction to the extent of 30% of EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) in the case of interest paid by a resident company to a non- resident associated enterprise.